RayZ182/stock-extraction/README.md

-Ungraded Coursera notebook about tesla and gamestop stocks.
+ Coursera notebook about tesla and gamestop stocks.